-Foam camping mats (approx. 5cms thick) are provided whilst camping.
+'Thermarest' inflatable camping mats are provided whilst camping.

 FESTIVAL DRESS CODE

 The Bhutanese always come dressed in their finest clothing for a festival and so you may want to bring a smarter set of clothes with you to use on the days you are attending the festivals.
 Long sleeves and long trousers are best, women might want to bring a scarf.
 Dirty boots or open toed sandals should be avoided where possible.
 Hats and umbrellas should be avoided.